trhtran/flaskeras/README.md

-A modified version from https://github.com/jrosebr1/simple-keras-rest-api
+A modified version of https://github.com/jrosebr1/simple-keras-rest-api for another use case.